 At Joseph Turner Primary School we aim to provide an exciting and engaging curriculum which will inspire children to nurture a passion for learning.
-We believe the driving force behind the delivery of an interesting, creative curriculum is a clear focus on delivering excellent teaching and learning which ensures children engage in a range of learning experiences which are challenging, real life and meaningful.
+We firmly believe the driving force behind the delivery of an interesting, creative curriculum is a clear focus on delivering excellent teaching and learning which ensures children engage in a range of learning experiences which are challenging, real life and meaningful.
 This enriches the education experiences of all children in our school to ensure that they become lifelong learners.

-At our school we learn together that there are different pathways to success and develop perseverance by overcoming barriers.
+At our school, we learn together that there are different pathways to success and develop perseverance by overcoming barriers.
 This is mirrored across all curriculum areas.
 We understand that ‘getting stuck’ means learning is taking place and is just part of the learning journey to success.
 Children at Joseph Turner Primary School embrace challenge and emulate our school motto of being ‘Eager to Learn, Proud to Achieve’.
 We teach that failure is a part of the learning process and ensures deep rooted learning which can eventually be applied.

 The Primary National Curriculum aims to:

-We set high expectations for every pupil.
+We set the highest expectations for every pupil.
 We aim to deepen the knowledge and understanding of the most able pupils by planning suitable learning challenges for them but also plan carefully for the needs of pupils who experience difficulty in learning.
 This ensures that all pupils receive a level of challenge appropriate for them to thrive.
-For pupils who have special educational need or disabilities, lessons are planned to ensure that there are no barriers to every pupil achieving.
-The SEN Code of Practice includes advice on approaches to identification of need which can support us with this.
+For pupils who have special educational need or disabilities, lessons are planned to ensure that there are no barriers to pupil achievement and progress.
+The SEND Code of Practice includes advice on approaches to identification of need which can support us with this.
 A minority of our pupils will need access to specialist equipment and different approaches.
-The SEN Code of Practice outlines what needs to be done for them.
+The SEND Code of Practice outlines what needs to be done for them.

 Through our exciting, stimulating and creative curriculum we aim for every child to enjoy learning and gain knowledge, skills and attributes which will enable them to lead happy, fulfilling and successful lives in the future.
 We live in an ever changing world and it is our aim to ensure that our pupils are ready to face these challenges and succeed in whatever they do.
 We take every opportunity to enrich the curriculum with outside providers, trips and visits, celebration days, whole school themed weeks and extra–curricular opportunities (e.g. book club, dance club and cooking club).
 This gives context to learning and also shows our pupils that education is relevant, fun and worthwhile.

 Early Years Foundation Stage (EYFS)